-It doesn’t have to be this way though, I am a big advocate of finding out what the locals do in the evenings and following suit.
-Whether its going dancing, catching a show, hanging out by the river and playing games – whatever it is it’s probably going to be more fun than sitting back in your accommodation.
+It doesn’t have to be this way though, I am a big advocate of finding out what the locals do in the evenings.
+Whether it’s going dancing, catching a show, hanging out by the river and playing games, whatever it is, it’s probably going to be more fun than sitting back in your accommodation.

-This was the attitude I had when escaping London for the picturesque countryside of Devon.
-I decided to go to the seaside town of Sidmouth, a town more famously known for its contrasting red clay cliffs than for its night life.
+This was the attitude I had when escaping London for the picturesque countryside of Dorset and Devon to visit my amazing grandparents (they are amazing because for years I have been dropping in on them while I am travelling to have a shower, do my washing, sleep and eat.
+They always greet me with a hug and a smile).
+I decided to go to the seaside town of Sidmouth, a town more famously known for its contrasting red clay cliffs than for its nightlife.

-First off I took a walk along the sea front in the bracing summer wind (seriously even in the middle of a heat wave the wind can still cut straight through you).
-After the sea air had built up an appetite I headed for dinner at Sidmouth Tandoori Indian Restaurant a refreshingly tasty surprise where they kept the poppadoms coming (it took all of my self-control not to fill up before my meal had even arrived).
+When I arrived in Sidmouth my grandparents and I took a walk along the seafront in the bracing summer wind (seriously even in the middle of a heatwave the wind can still cut straight through you).
+After the sea air had built up an appetite we headed for dinner at Sidmouth Tandoori Indian Restaurant.
+A refreshingly tasty surprise where they kept the poppadoms coming, it took all of my self-control not to fill up before my meal had even arrived.
 When it did arrive the size of the helping was almost my undoing – so many layers of flavour, and the chicken just fell apart on my fork.

-The show playing at the Manor Pavilion was “Whodunnit” written by Anthony Shaffer and presented by Paul Taylor Mills.
-At first it seemed to be a run of the mill old fashion murder mystery set in an old English Country Manor – but before the second act had even got into full swing I had gasped in surprise then burst out laughing with each new twist and turn.
+The show playing was whodunnit written by Anthony Shaffer and presented by Paul Taylor Mills.
+At first, it seemed to be a run of the mill old fashion murder mystery set in an old English Country Manor, but before the second act had even got into full swing I had gasped in surprise then burst out laughing with each new twist and turn.
+I am not going to give away the ending as you should go and see if for yourself.
+All I can say is that it isn’t what you expect.
 The actors were anything but amateur, most of them had been in some of London’s biggest theatres and more than a few had been in a couple of movies as well.

 By the time the show was over and I was sorely disappointed that I wouldn’t be in the area for the next show – as they do a different play every week throughout the summer!
+I have no idea how the actors memorise so many lines and cues throughout the summer and remain so professional.
 To top it all off you can purchase a ticket for only £14 – a great way to stick to that budget, especially when the intermission ice cream is only £1!

 Granted I was the youngest person in the room by at least 40 years but instead of feeling like I was the odd one out – I was ashamed that more of my generation weren’t making the most of this great night out.
 Is the only way we know how to have fun in the darkened rooms of pubs or clubs?
-I certainly hope not, because I laughed out loud as the brilliant actors before me bought to life a well-rounded and ludicrous script and thought what could be more enjoyable than this?!
+I certainly hope not, because I laughed out loud as the brilliant actors bought to life a well-rounded and ludicrous script.
+What could be more enjoyable than that?!